-No Budget: The film was made on 7 million dollars, which is far smaller than the budgets Disney movies were accustomed to having, and some of that budget was achieved by having Bluth and some higher ups mortgage their houses.
-But because of the staff's resourcefulness and dedication, the film's presentation and art doesn't give the slightest trace of it being a shoestring effort.
+No Budget: The film was made on 7 million dollars, which is far smaller than the budgets Disney movies were accustomed to having, and some of that budget was achieved by having Bluth and some higher-ups mortgage their houses.
+But because of the staff's resourcefulness and dedication, the film's presentation and art don't give the slightest trace of it being a shoestring effort.

 The Other Darrin: Almost everybody from the first film that reappears in the sequel has new voice actors.
 Jeremy and Mr. Ages are the only characters from the first film that retain their original voice actors.